The-going/evlproject/content/ports/_index.md

    underlying CPU architecture and platform.
 A port boils down to resolving the address of the `clock_gettime()` helper in the vDSO.

 The table below summarizes the current status of the existing ports.
+If you are interested in porting your own autonomous core to a particular kernel release Dovetail supports, you certainly need the _IRQ pipeline_ column matching the target platform to be checked, and likely the _Alternate scheduling_ column as well.
+EVL requires both features to be available.

 > Current target kernel release